 Amazon Sale: Up to 50% Off Vera Bradley Bags at the Big Summer Sale

+Amazon Sale: Take Up to 50% Off Vera Bradley Bags at the Big Summer Sale

 Vera Bradley bags are on sale during the Amazon Big Summer Sale.
 The brand's distinctive and popular cotton bag designs, featuring vibrant colors and prints of florals and paisley, are up to 50% off for a limited time.